 - Oral Qualifying Examination (OQE): After successful completion of the TQE, students take an oral qualifying exam.
 It is desirable to complete the OQE by the end of the fourth regular semester of registration.
 Students must successfully complete the OQE by the end of the sixth regular semester of registration; explicit permission from the QuEHST committee is required to continue in the program beyond six semesters without passing the OQE.

 Technical Qualifying Examination (TQE) Class Requirement

 During their first year, students choose a technical concentration area in which to develop a focused engineering/physics skill set.
 Students must select a set of advanced technical subjects — minimum of 4 classes and 42 units — from a single concentration area.
-All students must also take Human Pathology (HST030/031 or HST034/035) and HST500: Introduction to (Bio)Medical Engineering and Medical Physics as part of their TQE.
+All students must also take Human Pathology (HST030/031 or HST034/035) and HST500: Frontiers in (Bio)Medical Engineering and Medical Physics as part of their TQE.

 Each student, with the assistance of his/her academic advisor, should construct a plan for satisfying the TQE course requirement.
 In constructing their TQE plans, students should consider the following:

 - A thorough grounding in a classical engineering or physical sciences discipline is one of the fundamental underpinnings of the MEMP program.
 Many MEMP students have undergraduate backgrounds that were not structured this way, but we believe that such training is an important part of the preparation for interdisciplinary research.
 Selecting a technical concentration area provides students with the opportunity to focus their general technical interests and acquire a solid technical foundation in a specific discipline.

 - It is often useful to enroll in undergraduate classes in preparation for some of the advanced technical subjects.